api3dao/airnode/packages/airnode-examples/README.md

 ### 14. Deploy a requester

 At this point, you have a RRP contract deployed.
-You also either have a docker running locally or deployed on AWS.
+You also either have a docker running locally or deployed on a cloud provider.
 Airnode is now listening on the events (requests to be made) of the RRP contract.
 All that is left now, is making a request to it.

 The first step is to deploy a requester contract.
 Run: